 There are six houses.
-Each has a Captain and two Vice-Captains selected by members of the House and all Year 12 students are encouraged to pursue leadership roles.
+Each has a Captain and three Vice-Captains selected by members of the House and all Year 12 students are encouraged to pursue leadership roles.

-Houses provide a forum for participation for all girls in the areas of sport, debating, public speaking, music, dance and drama.
-Houses provide an atmosphere which enables students to develop leadership qualities, social skills and a sense of mutual interdependence.
+Houses provide a forum for participation for all girls in the areas of music, dance, drama, sport, debating and public speaking.
+Houses provide an atmosphere that enables students to develop leadership qualities, social skills and identity.

 Burgmann House was named after the Right Reverend E H Burgmann, Bishop of Canberra and Goulburn from 1934 to 1960.
 Burgmann students are known for their enthusiasm, participation and concern for others.
 House colours are red and black.

 Each year, Burgmann students are involved in many fundraising activities.
-The major charity supported is Children's Medical Research Institute's Jeans for Genes Day and Anglicare's Christmas Appeal, blanket and varied appeals.
+The major charity supported is Children's Medical Research Institute's Jeans for Genes Day.

 Deakin House was named after the suburb in which the school is situated, which itself is named after Australia's second Prime Minister, Alfred Deakin.
 Its House colours are green, black and white.

 Each year, Deakin House is involved in community service on a local and national level.
-The tutor groups within the House actively raise funds for and support the Canberra Shepherd Centre, CyclopsACT and CanTeen.
+The tutor groups within the House actively raise funds for and support Bandanna Day through CanTeen.

 Glebe House (otherwise known as the Old Rectory) was the name of the building where the Sisters of the Community of the Church first set up their school in 1926 in Canberra.
 Glebe House was situated in what was then the suburb of Reid.

 Glebe House was established in 2001 to enable the school to give better Pastoral Care to the growing number of students.
 Glebe girls are involved in a variety of activities including community service and fundraising for R U OK?
-Day and Headspace ACT.
+Day.

 The name Kilburn comes from the name of the suburb in London.
-A group of nuns from Kilburn in London came to Australia at the end of the 19th century, first settling in Sydney and then later here in Canberra.
+An order of nuns from Kilburn in London came to Australia at the end of the 19th century, first settling in Sydney and then later here in Canberra.
 House colours are red, white and blue.

 Kilburn House encourages all girls to have a go and to get involved in as many House activities as possible.
 Each year, tutor groups work towards raising money for our House charity SIDS and Kids ACT.